edgaremy/neural-netz/README.md

 ### Predefined layer types

 Here is a visualization of all the predefined layer types, in both color palettes available (`"warm"` (default) and `"cold"`).
 You can find their associated name underneath each layer.
-Of course, this is just a starting point, you can modify most of there default attributes.
+Of course, this is just a starting point, you can modify most of their default attributes.
 <p align="center">
 <img src="gallery/features/predefined-layers.png" alt="Adding connexions example" width="600"/>
 </p>